chrismaddalena/pyRevDNS/README.md

 # pyRevDNS
-Python reverse DNS script.
+Python reverse DNS script to obtain the hostnames from ips in a list :).
 Allows you to specify the DNS server IP.

 Usage: